SudoHopeX/KaliGPT/README.md

 ## Changing Default Browser for KaliGPT web:
 To switch from Chromium to another browser:
 1. Open `kaligpt_unified.sh` in a text editor.
-2. Find the section referencing `chromium` and change it to your preferred browser's binary (e.g., `firefox`, `brave-browser`, etc.).
+2. Find the section referencing `chromium` and comment it
+3. Uncomment or add your preferred browser's binary (e.g., `firefox`, `brave-browser`, etc.).
-3. Save and rerun the script.
+4. Save and rerun the script.

 ## License